jackycamp/ms-collect/docs/source/contribute.rst

     **IMPORTANT: These sections assume that you are using Python3**

-    This guide aims to make the setup of your ms-collect development environment a little easier.
-    But assumes that you have Python3 or pyenv setup on your machine.
+    This guide aims to make the setup of your ms-collect development environment a little easier, but assumes that you have Python3 or pyenv using a Python3 version setup on your machine.

 Quick setup